-LED State Indication

-Link Off Ethernet link is not available.
+LED State Indication Link Off Ethernet link is not available Ethernet link is not available.
 On Ethernet link is available.

-Act Off No Ethernet frames are being transmitted on the network to

-(Activity) which the port is connected.

-On Ethernet frames are being transmitted on the network to

-(Blinking) which the port is connected
+Act Off No Ethernet frames are being transmitted on the network to (Activity) which the port is connec which the port is connected.
+On Ethernet frames are being transmitted on the network to (Blinking) which the port is connected